odecci-dev/govla-front-end/KC/Readme.txt

 • Family Background Information Form Toggle
 - Added new function in app.js for Family Background form toggle (show or hide)
 - Civil status married

+Sixth Commit:
+• Child Information Cloning
+- Added new function in app.js for Adding
+- and Subtract nodes
+- Made the container responsive (While adding or subtracting the height of the container varies)